Examples of Amazon S3 bucket policies - Amazon Simple Storage Service

 When testing permissions by using the Amazon S3 console, you must grant additional permissions that the console requires—s3:ListAllMyBuckets, s3:GetBucketLocation, and s3:ListBucket.
 For an example walkthrough that grants permissions to users and tests those permissions by using the console, see Controlling access to a bucket with user policies.

-You can use your policy settings to grant access to public anonymous users which is useful if you are configuring your bucket as a static website.
-This requires you to disable block public access for your bucket.
-For more information on how to do this, and the policy required, see Setting permissions for website access.
-To learn how to set up more restrictive policies for the same purpose, see How can I grant public read access to some objects in my Amazon S3 bucket?.
+You can use your policy settings to grant access to public anonymous users, which is useful if you're configuring your bucket as a static website.
+Granting access to public anonymous users requires you to disable the Block Public Access settings for your bucket.
+For more information about how to do this, and the policy required, see Setting permissions for website access.
+To learn how to set up more restrictive policies for the same purpose, see How can I grant public read access to some objects in my Amazon S3 bucket? in the AWS Knowledge Center.

 By default, Amazon S3 blocks public access to your account and buckets.
 If you want to use a bucket to host a static website, you can use these steps to edit your block public access settings.